msaiduslu/Netflix-Survey-Form/README.md

 ## Objective

-Functionally create a Survey Form as in the image above
+Functionally create a Survey Form as in the figma design above

 ### At the end of the project, following topics are to be covered;